 Jorge Ochavano Vazquez

-Fondly known as Soi, Jorge showed a precocious instinct for plant medicine as a youngster and has since developed an incredibly strong healing presence as a curandero, one that belies his age.
+Jorge showed a precocious instinct for plant medicine as a young child and has since developed an incredibly strong healing presence as a curandero.

-At 17, he officially cured his first patient ‒ an Ashaninka man from a neighboring village ‒ of brujeria, or witchcraft.
-Since then, Soi has traveled throughout Peru, being invited to work as a healer in various indigenous communities.
-He has worked with and learned from the ayahuasca healers and traditions of the Quechua, Achuar, Huni Kui and Ashaninka.
+At age 19, Soi had his first opportunity to work with western patients, an experience that he describes as “an exchange of minds,” which gave him a perspective of the human mind as something much greater than what he knew, which had been based in the Shipibo worldview.
+He cherishes the cultural exchange, and recognizes that working in structured environments has taught him a lot about professionalism.
+Since then, Soi has travelled throughout Peru, being invited to work as a healer in various indigenous communities.
+He has worked with and learned from the ayahuasca healers and traditions of the Quechua, Achuar, Huni Kui, and Ashaninka.

-Soi has a deep respect for the plants and all they have to teach, an immense pride in his culture and tradition, and a deep passion for helping people.
-He is young in years but wise in spirit, and brings an amazingly powerful, youthful energy that delights all with whom he works.
+He believes that curanderismo is a great way to unite people from all over the world under a common goal, of healing.
+Soi has a deep respect for the plants and all they have to teach, an immense pride in his culture and tradition.
+He is young in years yet wise in spirit, and brings an amazingly powerful, youthful energy that delights all with whom he works.

 Damian Pacaya Rodriguez